-Premier League Asia Trophy returns for its eighth edition this summer, with Liverpool, Leicester City, West Bromwich Albion and Crystal Palace competing in Hong Kong on Wednesday 19 and Saturday 22 July.
+Premier League Asia Trophy returned for its eighth edition in 2017 with Liverpool, Leicester City, West Bromwich Albion and Crystal Palace competing in Hong Kong.

-Hong Kong will be hosting the tournament for the fourth time.
-Liverpool featured in the first competition there, and will make their second Asia Trophy appearance this summer, while Crystal Palace, Leicester and West Brom are preparing for their debuts.
+Hong Kong hosted the tournament for the fourth time.
+Liverpool featured in the first competition there, and marked their second Asia Trophy appearance by claiming the Trophy.

-Here we look back at the previous tournaments, which have been won by six different clubs.
+Here we look back at the previous tournaments, which have been won by seven different clubs.

 Kuala Lumpur, 2003